vasyutin/smacro/README.md

 ### Installation

-The QNetMap can be build in different ways depending of what build tools you are using.
+The Smacro can be build in different ways depending of what build tools you are using.
 The standard distribution contains projects files for QMake/Qt Creator (for both Windows and Linux) and Visual Studio 2015.
 It is assumed that you have Qt5 installed and all the necessary build tools like compiler and **qmake** are available.

 #### How to build and install with QMake in Linux